andrewtarzia/sca_cage_assembler/README.rst

 :CODEDIR: must be set by the user - where the code is.
 :PROJDIR: must be set by the user - where the user wants the data to be generated.

-**Note** The file ``env_set.py`` sets the directories used in this work based on my workstation (Ubuntu 18, 20 or 22).
-This will require editting for any other machine.

 I attempt to highlight steps based on their part in the process (e.g. construction or analysis).
 Not all steps are necessary for what a user may want to do.
 Although, this project was so involved that many parts of the code are inter-related in an inconveniant to new usage.
 If so, please contact me for suggestions.

+For ``spindles``, many steps were not undertaken.
+See the README in that directory.

 For visualisation.
 ------------------